jschang0215/jschang0215.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://cse.snu.ac.kr/en'>Seoul National University</a>.
-Deptartment of Computer Science and Engineering
+subtitle: <a href='https://en.snu.ac.kr/index.html'>Seoul National University</a>. <a href='https://cse.snu.ac.kr/en'>Deptartment of Computer Science and Engineering</a>

 profile:
   align: right